Last updated 09/29/2020, originally published 09/25/2019

 Measure and Track your Campaign

-You can come up with a unique hashtag for the holiday campaign – something that’s memorable, relatable, and most importantly, so you can track how your campaign performs.
-If you’re using unique links tied to each influencer in an affiliate campaign, it is also important to measure the performance so you know what is working and what is not.
+You can come up with a unique hashtag for the holiday campaign – something that’s memorable, relatable, and allows you to track how your campaign performs.
+If you’re driving sales with an affiliate campaign, you can use the Upfluence + Shopify integration that gives brands dual insights into customer social data and purchase habits, as well as generating native promotional codes for affiliate campaigns.

 No matter if your company has an extra elaborated campaign with 100+ influencers, or you choose to work with only one – the most important thing to keep in mind is to keep your campaign unique to your branding and messages.
-With Upfluence, our AI-powered software can help you achieve this goal by finding the perfect influencers, reaching out to them in the most personalized way, and tracking your campaign performances effectively.
+With Upfluence, our AI-powered software can help you achieve your goals with our A to Z influencer campaign management tools and dedicated Live Capture offering for eCommerce businesses.